oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_enduser.md

     ![](images/select-groupby.png " ")

-    b) In the Group By dialog enter / select the following:
+    b) In the Group By dialog, enter/select the following:
       - For Group By Column: Select **Project**
       - For Function: Select **Sum**
       - For Column: Select **Budget**